-A peer-to-peer (P2P) loan might be what you’re looking for.
-P2P lending, also known as social lending, rose out of the 2008 financial crisis.
+Sometimes you need a loan for a venture that a traditional bank might not approve.
+In these instances, a peer-to-peer (P2P) loan might be what you’re looking for.
+Peer-to-peer lending, also known as social lending, rose out of the 2008 financial crisis.
 When banks stopped lending money as freely as they had in the past, potential borrowers had fewer loan options.
-At the same time, low interest rates meant individual investors couldn’t earn the returns they had in the past from cash sitting in savings accounts or CDs.
+At the same time, low interest rates meant lower returns from savings accounts or CDs.

 P2P lending links up people who want to borrow money with individual investors who want to lend money.
-P2P lending sites like Lending Club, Prosper, and Upstart, three of the largest P2P lenders, provide low-cost platforms where borrowers can request loans and investors can bid on them.
+P2P lending sites like Lending Club, Prosper, and Upstart — three of the largest P2P lenders — provide low-cost platforms where borrowers can request loans and investors can bid on them.

 In addition to personal loans, many P2P platforms may also offer small business, medical, and education loans as well.

 The bulk of the risk of peer-to-peer lending falls onto investors.
 It’s possible that borrowers will default on their loans, and that risk increases if the investor opts to lend to those with lower credit ratings.
 If the loan were to go into default, the investor may not get paid back.